utvara/slack-assistant-bot/README.md

 To install and run the Slack bot, follow these steps:

-1. Clone the repository: `git clone https://github.com/utvara/slack-openai-assistant-bot`
+1. Clone the repository: `git clone https://github.com/utvara/slack-assistant-bot`
-2. Navigate to the project directory: `cd slack-openai-assistant-bot`
+2. Navigate to the project directory: `cd slack-assistant-bot`
 3. Install dependencies: `npm install`
 4. Set up the environment variables: